Let’s talk about auditory processing

 Auditory processing is a term used to describe how our brain uses the incoming sounds.
 While most audiology clinics focus on how our ears sense sound, here we look at the whole auditory system from our ears right up to the brain.

 This is especially important for children, as the hearing parts of the brain develop rapidly through childhood.
-The brain learns to decipher speech, translating it into meaningful information, to filter out distractions and to focus on what matters most, even when in a busy classroom.
+Our amazing brain learns to decipher speech and translate sound into meaningful information, to filter out distractions and focus on what matters most, even when in a busy classroom.

-Just like in other parts of the human body, problems can occur in the hearing system.
-Including in the hearing pathways of the brain.
-Weakness, disorder or dysfunction can happen at any stage of life, with any level of IQ or learning ability, and is often referred to as Auditory Processing Disorder (APD), or sometimes Central Auditory Processing Disorder (CAPD).
+Just like in other parts of the human body, problems can occur in the hearing pathways.
+Differences in auditory processing ability can occur for many reasons, such as delayed development during childhood, following frequent middle ear problems (glue ear), as part of neurological disorders, or following brain injury or concussion.
+Differences in auditory processing ability are often present in those with reading or spelling difficulties, dyslexia, and/or language delay.
+Auditory processing challenges can happen at any stage of life, with any level of IQ or learning ability, and is often referred to as Auditory Processing Disorder (APD), or sometimes Central Auditory Processing Disorder (CAPD).
 Here in New Zealand, APD is the most commonly used term.

 We understand auditory processing and how this can affect quality of life and ability to learn or work.